China Rich Girlfriend: Reception

+China Rich Girlfriend was a bestselling novel.

-The novel received positive reviews and was noted in The Washington Post as "the year's best beach reading," as well as excerpted in Vanity Fair.
+The novel received positive reviews from Entertainment Weekly and The New York Times, among other publications.
 Anne Kingston of Maclean's wrote of the novel, "Kevin Kwan’s sequel to the bestselling Crazy Rich Asians is perhaps even more delicious than the first."

+The Washington Post named it "the year's best beach reading" and it was excerpted in Vanity Fair.

 Film adaptation

+Previous plans from 2018

-Time reported on August 15, 2018 that Kwan has been tasked with developing the sequel to Crazy Rich Asians from his follow-up novel China Rich Girlfriend.
-The planning is still in pre-production as of August 2018, with several of the key actors currently committed to other projects until 2020.
-Director Jon Chu was also already committed to shoot the film adaptation of In the Heights, which was scheduled for release in June 2021.
+Time reported on August 15, 2018 that Kwan had been tasked with developing the sequel to Crazy Rich Asians from his follow-up novel China Rich Girlfriend.
+The planning was still in pre-production as of August 2018, with several of the key actors committed to other projects until 2020.
+Director Jon Chu was also already committed to shoot the film adaptation of In the Heights, which was released in June 2021.

 Awkwafina was interviewed in January 2019 and indicated that there were still no scripts for the sequel and that production filming had not started.
-According to Town and Country magazine, the filming and premiere of the film is not scheduled to take place until 2020.
-According to a Slash film journal article, the two sequels, including Rich People Problems, will be shot back-to-back in 2020 once the filming commences.
-Shooting is expected to be delayed until at least the end of 2020.
+According to Town and Country magazine, the filming and premiere of the film was not scheduled to take place until 2020.
+According to a Slash film journal article, the two sequels, including Rich People Problems, were to be shot back-to-back in 2020 once the filming commenced.
+Shooting was expected to be delayed until at least the end of 2020.
 Screenwriter Adele Lim declined to work on the sequels because of an equal-pay inequity dispute during negotiations in fall 2018.
 Color Force had hired the experienced Peter Chiarelli to write the screenplay for the Crazy Rich Asians adaptation; when Chu joined the original production, he brought Lim on to add authentic details from Singapore and Malaysia.
 For the sequels, Warner Brothers had initially offered Lim a salary approximately 1/8th of Chiarelli's pay; although they later made an offer closer in parity to Chiarelli's, who had offered to split his fee with Lim, Lim declined.

-On April 29, 2019, CNBC reported that Harry Shum Jr. is to be cast in the role of playing Astrid's previous boyfriend in the sequel to Crazy Rich Asians, stating, "Shum will play Charlie Wu, the former flame of Astrid Young Teo (played by Gemma Chan), cousin of lead character Nick Young, in China Rich Girlfriend, which is currently in pre-production."
-The sequel film is expected to focus on the relationship between Charlie and Astrid, the search for Rachel's father, and Kitty Pong.
+On April 29, 2019, CNBC reported that Harry Shum Jr. was to be cast in the role of playing Astrid's previous boyfriend in the sequel to Crazy Rich Asians, stating, "Shum will play Charlie Wu, the former flame of Astrid Young Teo (played by Gemma Chan), cousin of lead character Nick Young, in China Rich Girlfriend, which is currently in pre-production."
+The sequel film was expected to focus on the relationship between Charlie and Astrid, the search for Rachel's father, and Kitty Pong.

+2024 Updated plans for sequel

+Elle magazine reported in June 2024 that plans for a Warner Bros production of Crazy Rich Asians 2 are underway, stating that: "Amy Wang, who was the story editor on The Brothers Sun and worked on From Scratch, is writing the sequel script, Deadline reported in 2022."